dbohdan/jsonwatch/README.md

 `jsonwatch` is a command line utility with which you can track changes in JSON data delivered by a shell command or a web (HTTP/HTTPS) API. `jsonwatch` requests data from the designated source repeatedly at a set interval and displays the differences when the data changes.
 It is similar but not isomorphic in its behavior to how [watch(1)](http://manpages.debian.org/cgi-bin/man.cgi?query=watch&apropos=0&sektion=0&manpath=Debian+7.0+wheezy&format=html&locale=en) with the `-d` switch works for plain-text data.

-`jsonwatch` requires Python 2.7.
-It has been tested on Debian 7 and Ubuntu 12.04.
+`jsonwatch` requires Python 2.7 or 3.x.
+It has been tested on Debian 7, Ubuntu 12.04 and Fedora 20.

 Installation
 ============

+The following instructions cover installing `jsonwatch` with Python 2.7.

-Install Setuptools for Python.
+1. Install Setuptools for Python.
 On Debian and Ubuntu you can do this with

     sudo apt-get install python-setuptools

+On Fedora do

+    su -
+    yum install python-setuptools

-Clone the repository then run
+2. Clone the repository then run

     sudo python setup.py install